-62 2.
-MATERIAL AND METHODS
+2. MATERIAL AND METHODS

-64 2.1 Study group
+2.1 Study group

-The present analysis included 178 prospectively enrolled (between April 2010 and January 2011) patients with UA/NSTEMI, at a mean age of 62.5±11.7 years, of whom 53 (29.8%) were female.

-Inclusion criterions were symptoms of ACS, requiring hospital admission.
-NSTEMI was defined by the presence of 2 of the following criteria: 1) symptoms of myocardial ischemia; 2) electrocardiographic ST-segment abnormalities (horizontal or descendent ST depression of at least 0.1 mV); 3) an elevated cardiac troponin I value above the upper limit of the norm (0.022 ng/ml).

-Unwillingness or inability to sign informed consent for coronary arteriography or PCI wasconsidered as an exclusion criterion.

-76 Patients were randomly assigned to early or selective invasive strategy.
-Early invasive 77 strategy included coronary arteriography with the possibility for intervention within the first 24 78 hours after hospitalization.
-Selective invasive strategy involved initial pharmacological 79 treatment to stabilize the patient.
-If medical stabilization was successful - the patient had no 80 recurrence of chest pain and no myocardial ischemia induced at stress test, SCAG was not 81 undertaken and the patient remained on conservative therapy.
-In case of recurrent angina 82 and/or evidence for inducible myocardial ischemia we proceeded with invasive strategy 83 (selective invasive arm).

-84 In DM patients specific diabetic treatment was administered at the discretion of the attending 85 physician with or without a consultation with an endocrinologist.
-In general, the following 86 tendencies can be outlined: 1.
-Metformin therapy was not suspended for the period around 87 the invasive examination and intervention, which is in line with current guidelines for clinical 88 behavior in this group [4]; 2.
-Infusion of glucose-insulin-potassium was not applied in any of 89 the patients; 3.
-Poor glycemic control upon admission with existing diabetes or newly 90 diagnosed diabetes with significantly elevated serum glucose levels necessitated insulin 91 treatment in the early hospital and periprocedural period.

-92 We used MDRD to estimate filtration rate (eGFR) and a cut-off of glomerular 60 ml/min/1.73 93 m2 to define CKD (present in 20% of our group).
-For CKD patients we applied pre- and post-94 procedural hydration and kept intravenous contrast as minimal as possible.
-Serum creatinine 95 value was controlled the day after the invasive procedure.
-With that approach we did not 96 have contrast-induced nephropathy in our group.
+- The present analysis included 178 prospectively enrolled (between April 2010 and January 2011) patients with UA/NSTEMI, at a mean age of 62.5±11.7 years, of whom 53 (29.8%) were female. - Inclusion criterions were symptoms of ACS, requiring hospital admission.
+NSTEMI was defined by the presence of 2 of the following criteria: 1) symptoms of myocardial ischemia; 2) electrocardiographic ST-segment abnormalities (horizontal or descendent ST depression of at least 0.1 mV); 3) an elevated cardiac troponin I value above the upper limit of the norm (0.022 ng/ml). - Unwillingness or inability to sign informed consent for coronary arteriography or PCI was considered as an exclusion criterion. - 77 The study was conducted in two centers.
+In the first center there was no capability to 78 perform on site PCI.
+All of the patients hospitalized in this center with UA/NSTEMI (102 79 subjects, or 57.3% of the study group) were managed conservatively which involved initial pharmacological treatment to stabilize the patient.
+If medical stabilization was successful -80 81 the patient had no recurrence of chest pain and no myocardial ischemia induced at stress 82 test, he or she was not referred to SCAG and remained on conservative therapy.
+In case of 83 recurrent angina (which was defined as angina pectoris despite pharmacological therapy used to stabilize the patient during hospitalization for acute coronary syndrome) and/or 84 85 evidence for inducible myocardial ischemia the patient was transferred to the second study center, where we proceeded with invasive strategy.
+Patients hospitalized in the first center 86 87 made up the selective invasive arm of the study. - In the second center, with a PCI available on a 24/7 basis and surgical back-up, all patients initially hospitalized with UA/NSTEMI underwent coronary arteriography with the possibility for intervention within the first 24 hours after hospitalization.
+This group (76 patients or 42.7%) formed the early invasive strategy arm. - Hospitalization in one of the two study centers was determined by geographical factors and also self-referral preferences. - 94 In DM patients specific diabetic treatment was administered at the discretion of the attending physician with or without a consultation with an endocrinologist.
+In general, the following 95 tendencies can be outlined: 1.
+Metformin therapy was not suspended for the period around 96 97 the invasive examination and intervention, which is in line with current guidelines for clinical 98 behavior in this group [4]; 2.
+Infusion of glucose-insulin-potassium was not applied in any of 99 the patients; 3.
+Poor glycemic control upon admission with existing diabetes or newly 100 diagnosed diabetes with significantly elevated serum glucose levels necessitated insulin 101 treatment in the early hospital and periprocedural period. - We used MDRD to estimate filtration rate (eGFR) and a cut-off of glomerular 60 ml/min/1.73 m to define CKD (present in 20% of our group).
+For CKD patients we applied pre- and post-procedural hydration and kept intravenous contrast as minimal as possible.
+Serum creatinine value was controlled the day after the invasive procedure.
+With that approach we did not have contrast-induced nephropathy in our group.